pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

 (This syntax is compatible with [PHP Markdown Extra] when only `#id` and `.class` are used.)

-For HTML and EPUB, all attributes except `width` and `height` (but including `srcset` and `sizes`) are passed through as is.
-The other writers ignore attributes that are not supported by their output format.
+For HTML and EPUB, all known HTML5 attributes except `width` and `height` (but including `srcset` and `sizes`) are passed through as is.
+Unknown attributes are passed through as custom attributes, with `data-` prepended.
+The other writers ignore attributes that are not specifically supported by their output format.

 The `width` and `height` attributes on images are treated specially.
 When used without a unit, the unit is assumed to be pixels.
 However, any of